surajsingh241205/Data-Science-Minor-And-Major-Projects/4. PANDAS FEATURE EXTRACTION/README.md

 4. Create and validate new features.
 5. Export processed dataset for modeling.

-**Notes**
-- If you want a `requirements.txt`, tell me and I'll add one.
-- Adjust Python environment paths for your OS if needed.

 **Contributing**
 - Suggestions, bug reports, and improvements are welcome — open an issue or PR.

-**License & Contact**
-- Add a license file if you want to publish this repo publicly.
-- Contact: Suraj Singh (repository owner) — update this section if you want a different contact.